 - Arbors and gates welcome you to the garden and frame the view.
 Planted with roses or vining plants, they also make a colorful statement.

 - Paths lead people where they should walk, as well as define the landscape’s parameters.
 Wood mulch, pea gravel, decomposed granite or even bricks are good materials to use.
-Paths should be 4’ wide to accommodate two people walking side-by-side.
+Paths should be 4 feet wide to accommodate two people walking side-by-side.

-- Benches should be part of every garden landscape if only to remind the gardener to sit down and enjoy the beauty.
-Benches can be made of grapevine, wood, concrete or other materials.
+- Garden Benches should be part of every garden landscape if only to remind the gardener to sit down and enjoy the beauty.
+Benches made of metal, grapevine, wood, concrete or other materials look stunning in the garden.
 Be sure to choose a comfortable bench.

 - Birdhouses and birdbaths help our feathered friends, deliver a whimsical feel and provide hours of enjoyment.